 How We Found the Best Car Insurance for Veterans and Active Duty Military

 At U.S. News, we’re all about helping people make life’s important decisions.
 Our college rankings, launched in 1983, set the standard in educational rankings.
 Our ranking in other fields, like healthcare, government, and the automotive sphere, help people and thought leaders make choices that make lives better.
 Now we’re continuing to empower you with the information you need to make the right choices for your life with our Best Car Insurance Rankings.

-We surveyed 2,799 consumers who filed a car insurance claim in the last five years, asking questions about their car insurance company.
+We surveyed 2,732 consumers who filed an auto insurance claim in the last five years, asking questions about their auto insurance company.
 These questions covered satisfaction with the ease of filing a claim, customer service, claim status communication, claim resolution, and overall value.
 We also asked whether they’d recommend the company and if they planned to renew their policy.
 We used their responses to build our Best Car Insurance Companies ranking and this guide.